most division series home runs

 Manny Ramirez: 12 Home Runs

 Manny Ramirez has slugged the most career postseason home runs.
-Since virtually all of his 19-year MLB career took place during the Division Series era, his being at the top of this list is not at all shocking.
+Since virtually all of his 19-year MLB career took place during the Division Series Era, his being at the top of this list is not shocking.

 Jose Altuve is hot on Ramirez’s tail to be the career postseason home run leader.
-Based on how frequently the Astros reach the playoffs, he has a decent shot at getting there.
+Based on how frequently the Astros reach the playoffs, he has a decent shot at getting there very soon.

 Houston hasn’t just been making the postseason, though.
-They’ve also been putting together deep runs in October.
-So, that gives Altuve an opportunity to get a mostly even number of plate appearances across each round.
-In seven ALDS appearances (134 plate appearances), the second baseman is hitting .280/.366/.576 with those 10 homers, five doubles, 20 RBI, and 30 runs scored.
-His .942 OPS is the highest of any postseason round through the 2022 campaign.
+They’ve been consistently putting together deep runs in October.
+So, that allows Altuve to get a mostly even number of plate appearances across each round.
+In seven ALDS appearances (134 plate appearances), the second baseman is hitting .280/.366/.576 with 10 homers, five doubles, 20 RBI, and 30 runs scored.

 Derek Jeter: 10 Home Runs